One image, one face, one American moment: The Donald Trump mug shot - WTOP News

 A camera clicks.
 In a fraction of a second, the shutter opens and then closes, freezing forever the image in front of it.

-When the camera shutter blinked inside a jail in downtown Atlanta on Thursday, it both created and documented a tiny inflection point in American life.
+When the camera shutter blinked inside an Atlanta jail on Thursday, it both created and documented a tiny inflection point in American life.
 Captured for posterity, there was a former president of the United States, for the first time in history, under arrest and captured in the sort of frame more commonly associated with drug dealers or drunken drivers.
 The trappings of power gone, for that split second.

 Left behind: an enduring image that will appear in history books long after Donald Trump is gone.